ewhicher/matter/content/collections/pages/home.md

 template: home
 author: 2aeb9238-8dc7-441b-bfb7-6f63dd73a005
 updated_by: 2aeb9238-8dc7-441b-bfb7-6f63dd73a005
-updated_at: 1674491031
+updated_at: 1675705534
-heading: 'Active Matter is an experience design studio for people on a mission'
+heading: 'An experience design studio for people on a mission'
 intro:
   -
     type: paragraph